Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/using-branches-in-git.md

 ### Sometimes Switching Is "Unsafe"

-When we switch branches, Git will try to preserve the unstaged changes and the staged changes.
+When we switch branches, Git will attempt to preserve the unstaged changes and the staged changes.

-On ocassion, Git will recognize that there isn't a way to keep the unstaged and staged changes in tact in another branch.
+On occasion, Git will recognize that there isn't a way to keep the unstaged and staged changes intact in another branch.
 Git will ask us to change our situation if we still want to switch branches.
 We recommend any of the following:

 - Create a commit with the unstaged and/or staged changes.
 This way, these changes will stay on the current branch before switching.
 - Use Git's stash feature, which will save unstaged and staged changes in the _stash_, instead of a commit.